 Educators work with children and families to continually adapt the indoor and outdoor spaces so that each space supports a sense of belonging for every child.
 Our equipment and the materials offered are strategically sourced and utilised recognising the children's interests and support child development and learning.
-Recent purchases have allowed us to explore interest in insects with outdoor and indoor resources.
-This has allowed children to further explore their understanding of insects through active and imaginative play based learning.
+Recent purchases have allowed us to explore interest in dinosaurs and under the sea with outdoor and indoor resources.
+This has allowed children to further explore their understanding of dinosaurs and sea life through active and imaginative play based learning.
 Outdoor learning spaces invite interactions, exploration, risk taking, discovery and interactions with natural and man-made resources and are incorporated into the learning program through careful observation of how children use and explore their environment.

 Experiences are guided by children's voice either through informal conversations or through formal evaluations.
-For example at the end of the day children are asked to share their favourite part or experience of their day, the responses are written with children and displayed in their play space allowing us to use this information when planning experiences.
+For example the children's emerging interests are recorded in the program in the 'children / family voice' section of the program.
+This allows us to use this information when planning experiences.

 Sustainability forms part of the educational program and practice where recycling, reducing water and electricity usage and gardening are incorporated where possible.
 Children are explicitly taught and provided with learning opportunities to develop the skills required to care for the environment and understand why this is such an important task.
 This occurs through interactions when exploring the outdoor environment and through conversations and participation in whole school initiatives such as recycling and Clean up Australia Day.
 Resources are sourced and purchased with multiple uses in mind and activities are planned so that materials can be reused if possible modelling good environmental and sustainable practice.
+For example, many materials are repurposed for the loose parts play corner.